 Structured parking represents a significant investment not just in cost, but also in the impression a facility makes.
-As parking often provides the first impression a person has when they arrive at a destination, it is important that that impression enhances their experience.
-Therefore, protecting that investment with proper care and maintenance not only extends a parking facility’s lifespan and reduces future retrofit and repair costs, but also ensures that the user experience continues to provide that valuable positive first impression.
+Since parking often provides the first impression a person has when they arrive at a destination, that impression should enhance their experience.
+Therefore, protecting a parking investment with proper care and maintenance not only extends a facility’s lifespan and reduces future retrofit and repair costs, but also ensures that the structure continues to provide that valuable positive first impression to its users.

-Since parking structures are typically an open building type with natural ventilation, they are exposed to harsh elements from wind, rain, snow, and freezing temperatures that accelerate deterioration and potential premature failure.
+Since parking structures are typically an open building type with natural ventilation, they are exposed to harsh elements from wind, rain, snow and freezing temperatures that accelerate deterioration and potential premature failure.
 If de-icing salts are used, chlorides in the salt will cause deterioration to happen even faster.
 Sealers and sealants are widely used to keep water out of joints and make vulnerable concrete surfaces more difficult to penetrate.
-The service life of these items is also greatly impacted by environmental and traffic conditions.
-They need to be replaced regularly to maintain the benefits.
+The service life of these items is also greatly impacted by environmental and traffic conditions, and they need to be replaced regularly to retain their benefits.

 What to Expect from a Condition Assessment

-Condition assessments are tailored according the age of the facility and the client’s goals.
-For younger structures, a visual assessment may be all that is needed to identify any areas of concern.
-Walk through inspections typically cover:
+Condition assessments are tailored according to the age of the facility and the client’s goals.
+For younger structures, a visual, non-destructive walk-through assessment may be all that is needed to identify any areas of concern.
+These inspections typically cover:

-Older structures or those experiencing conditions such as leaks, spalling or excessive cracking can benefit from destructive testing to measure levels of deterioration and craft a more tailored repair recommendation in response to the structure’s remaining lifespan.
+Older structures or those experiencing conditions such as leaks, spalling or excessive cracking can benefit from destructive testing to quantitatively measure levels of deterioration and craft a more tailored repair recommendation in response to the structure’s remaining lifespan.
 Destructive testing provides a more thorough and comprehensive evaluation of concrete than is possible with a visual inspection, and involves coring deck samples for laboratory analysis and testing including:

-While destructive testing is a more costly undertaking than a visual inspection, it provides extremely valuable analysis for certain structures and does not damage the structure; cored areas of the deck are repaired with non-shrink grout.
-This can serve as the basis for determining repair options and helping owners plan for the future, whether it be budgeting for future repair needs or planning for replacement of the structure.
+While destructive testing is a more costly undertaking than a visual/non-destructive-only assessment, it can provide extremely valuable analysis for certain structures and does not damage the structure; cored areas of the deck are repaired with non-shrink grout.
+This can serve as the basis for determining repair options and helping owners plan for the future, whether it be budgeting for repair needs or planning for replacement of the structure.

-Once the structure has been inspected, the team reviews the results and makes recommendations that can be categorized by level of importance or by a time-related budgeting program.
-For example, repairs can be categorized by level of importance as: (1) critical repairs and life safety, preventive maintenance or general maintenance and housekeeping.
-Time-budgeted repairs can be categorized as short term, mid-term or long term repairs.
-The final report can also include estimates of probable cost.
-This breakdown helps owners identify and prioritize the most important and impactful repairs according to their budget.
+Once the structure has been assessed, the team reviews the results and makes recommendations that can be categorized by level of importance and/or by a time-related budgeting program.
+For example, repairs can be categorized by level of importance as: (1) critical repairs and life safety, (2) preventive maintenance and (3) general maintenance and housekeeping.
+Time-budgeted repairs can be categorized as short-term, mid-term or long-term repairs.
+Estimates of probable costs for implementing the recommended repairs are also typically included.

 Battling the Enemy

 It won’t come as a surprise to learn that water is the enemy.
-Some of the most common findings of condition assessments revolve around rust.
-Galvanizing exposed metal, applying an elastomeric membrane to the top deck and quickly routing and sealing any cracks that appear on the facility’s top deck can go a long way towards mitigating rebar rusting and water damage, and extending the service life of the facility.
+Some of the most common findings of condition assessments revolve around rusting steel.
+Galvanizing exposed metal, applying an elastomeric membrane to the top deck, and promptly routing and sealing any cracks that appear on the facility’s top deck can go a long way towards mitigating rebar rusting and water damage, and extending the service life of the facility.
 While some owners balk at the upfront costs associated with this type of prevention, it can prove more cost effective in the long term.